 Nintex Announces Finalists of the 2021 Nintex Partner Awards

-The annual awards program recognizes Nintex Partners for their impact helping organizations accelerate digital transformation and drive business outcomes with the Nintex Process Platform
+The annual awards program recognises Nintex Partners for their impact helping organisations accelerate digital transformation and drive business outcomes with the Nintex Process Platform

-BELLEVUE, Wash., June 29, 2021 /PRNewswire/ -- Nintex, the global standard for process management and automation, today announced the regional finalists of the 2021 Nintex Partner Awards across four categories.
+AUCKLAND, New Zealand, June 30, 2021 /PRNewswire/ -- Nintex, the global standard for process management and automation, today announced the regional finalists of the 2021 Nintex Partner Awards across four categories.

 - To learn more about the Nintex Partner Awards visit: https://www.nintex.com/nintex-partner-awards-2021/

-Nintex Partner Awards recognize channel partners that drive high-impact results and continuous process improvements for public and private sector organizations across every industry and geographic region by leveraging Nintex's powerful and easy-to-use process management and automation software.
-Each Nintex Partner Award finalist was selected based on measurable business results during Nintex's fiscal year 2021, running from July 1, 2020 to June 30, 2021.
+Nintex Partner Awards recognise channel partners that drive high-impact results and continuous process improvements for public and private sector organisations across every industry and geographic region by leveraging Nintex's powerful and easy-to-use process management and automation software.
+Each Nintex Partner Award finalist was selected based on measurable business results during Nintex's fiscal year 2021, running from 1 July 2020 to 30 June 2021.

 "Our customers rely on the expertise and support of Nintex Partners to deliver and implement successful digital workplace solutions with the Nintex Process Platform," said Nintex Vice President Channel Sales and Strategy Joe Peterson.
-"We are proud to recognize our top-performing partners for their impact helping public and private sector organizations accelerate digital transformation with Nintex."
+"We are proud to recognise our top-performing partners for their impact helping public and private sector organisations accelerate digital transformation with Nintex."

 2021 Nintex Partner Award finalists by category and region include: